 Approved Pilot grants will be funded for a period starting January 1, 2020 contingent on NIH approval of just in time (JIT) information.
 All funds are required to be expended by December 31, 2020.

 The Principal Investigator submitting an application must hold an institutional equivalent of a full-time faculty appointment at the applicant or a partnering institution.
 Individuals who lack independent status and who would not qualify to apply for a peer-reviewed investigator-initiated research project grant from their institution are not eligible.
 In addition, Principal Investigators with modified faculty titles need a letter of support from their departmental chairperson (or equivalent) indicating support for the development of their research career.
 Investigators currently supported as a CoBRE/INBRE junior investigator or pilot recipient are not eligible for support as the Principal Investigator (or MPI) on this award per NIH rules.

 Priority for funding will be given in the following order:

 1. Applications from investigators who qualify for NIH early-stage/new investigator status and are candidates who plan to apply for K08/K23 NIH Career Development awards or other independent federal awards (e.g. R01, R21, etc) with projects of importance to the health challenges of Oklahomans.

-2. Multi-institutional and multi-disciplinary projects between faculty at two or more OSCTR institutions.
+2. Multi-institutional and multi-disciplinary projects between junior and established faculty at two or more OSCTR institutions.

 Applications should be prepared using Arial (11 point, 10 pitch font), single spaced, with minimum 0.5 inch margins and should not exceed the page limits indicated below.